github/site-policy/Policies/github-terms-of-service.md

 Other information requested (which could include your real name) is optional.

 #### 3. Account Requirements
 - You must be a human to create an Account.
 Accounts registered by "bots" or other automated methods are not permitted.
 We do permit machine accounts.
-When you need to deal with, or know about machine accounts, make sure you have read the following collapsible text (otherwise you can skip it):
+The following collapsible text only applies when dealing with, or when information is needed on, machine accounts:
 <details>
-    <summary open="false">Click to toggle showing of collapsible text.</summary>
+    <summary open="false">:COLLAPSIBLE:</summary>

    - A machine account is an Account set up by an individual human who accepts the Terms on behalf of the Account, provides a valid email address, and is responsible for its actions.
 A machine account is used exclusively for performing automated tasks.
 Multiple users may direct the actions of a machine account, but the owner of the Account is ultimately responsible for the machine's actions.
 You may maintain no more than one free machine account in addition to your free User Account.